iros2023-pnarude/iros2023-pnarude.github.io/README.md

 - Organizer - list of organizers

 Ps: It's important to change the `baseurl` property from `config.yml` file in order to reflect your settings.

+New images go into the static/img folder.

+Other content, for example the About section, is located at [.themes/hugo-conference/layouts/partials/about.html](.themes/hugo-conference/layouts/partials/about.html).

 ## License